• About

 Each year on the 14th day of the Hebrew month of Adar the Jewish community celebrates Queen Esther's acts and their salvation at her hands.
 The Book of Esther is read aloud and gragger, a wooden noisemaker, are used whenever the name Haman is spoken, to "blot out" the evil it represents.
 The three cornered design of the Hamentaschen is said to resemble the hat that fell from Haman's head when he was punished for plotting against the Jews.

-Hamentaschen (or hamantashen) are a traditional pastry served during Purim.
+Hamentaschen (or Hamantaschen) are a traditional pastry served during Purim.
 A sweet dough is filled with poppy, raspberry, prune, apricot, apple or chocolate and the sides are folded in to form a triangular design.

 Order Online